gov-vj/Machine-Learning-Projects/Classification/Project 1/README.md

 It is a logistic regression to classify positive reviews from negative reviews.

-Libaries used: numpy, pandas, matplotlib.pyplot, sklearn.linear_model, sklearn.feature_extraction.text, string, json, math
+Libraries used: numpy, pandas, matplotlib.pyplot, sklearn.linear_model, sklearn.feature_extraction.text, string, json, math

 Tools used: Jupyter Notebook